 When exploring different wine regions abroad, it’s not uncommon to visit a winery that also has a restaurant where you can eat lunch or dinner after your tasting.
 This is less common in the United States, but wineries like King Estate in Oregon and Wente in Livermore Valley, California, are well-known for their restaurant counterparts.
-Sadly, Napa Valley has no winery restaurants (since the closure of étoile at Domaine Chandon in 2014), but there are a few Sonoma wineries with restaurants, plus a handful that offer a comparable food and wine experience (seated with multiple courses from a full-time chef).
+Sadly, Napa Valley has no winery restaurants (though the new Four Seasons Resort Napa Valley has both a winery—Elusa—and an on-site restaurant named TRUSS), but there are a few Sonoma wineries with restaurants, plus a handful that offer a comparable food and wine experience (seated with multiple courses from a full-time chef).
 Here’s where you can wine and dine restaurant-style in Sonoma County.

 If you’re looking for something a little lighter or more casual, check out our guide to the best Sonoma wineries with a wine and food pairing.

 One could spend a whole day in Alexander Valley at Francis Ford Coppola Winery, for it has so much more than a tasting room.
-There’s also a pool with cabanas that books up during the summer months, a movie gallery, bocce courts and one of the only official winery restaurants in California wine country: Rustic.
+There’s also a pool with cabanas that books up during the summer months, a movie gallery, bocce courts and one of the only official Sonoma winery restaurants in California wine country: Rustic.
 The restaurant serves up some of Francis Ford Coppola’s favorite recipes, drawing inspiration from Italy—neapolitan pizzas are their specialty —and all over the globe.
-Try the New Orleans-style muffuletta sandwich or if you’re really hungry, the Moroccan Marrakesh lamb dish.
+Try the half-chicken under a brick, or, if you’re really hungry, the rack of lamb Madame Bali, an Armenian dish.
 Wine may have brought you here, but at Rustic, the cocktails reign supreme.
 The Navy Grog, for instance, is one of Coppola’s favorite tropical drinks, featuring lime juice, grapefruit, honey and three types of rum.
-Diners can eat inside the dining room or on a nice day, the outdoor terrace that overlooks the gorgeous Alexander Valley.
-On Tuesdays, Rustic offers A Tavola, a casual, off-menu dining experience where the chef brings out a variety of dishes to your table to share.
+Diners can eat inside the dining room or, on a nice day, outside on a terrace that overlooks the gorgeous Alexander Valley.
 Currently, the restaurant is only able to accommodate up to four people per dining reservation.
 Please call directly to book your table.

 Old World winemaking emphasizes the importance of pairing wine with food and Jordan has carried on that tradition in Healdsburg since its founding in 1976.
-The winery completed a major and modern remodel of their 18th century French-inspired formal dining room in 2019, but unfortunately, all prix fixe dinners in the Jordan dining room have been canceled due to COVID-19 safety precautions.
-The upside is that the Jordan chef has transformed the winery’s oak-shaded terrace into a French-inspired bistro with restaurant service.
-In addition to a multi-course Paris on the Terrace lunch, offered twice a day five days a week, Jordan Winery also offers a restaurant-style seated picnic lunch after a four-mile Vineyard Hike adventure, available four days a week.
+The winery completed a major and modern remodel of their 18th century French-inspired formal dining room in 2019, which guests can enjoy by booking one of the seasonal prix fixe dinners, like the Big Bottle Dinner in November.
+Last year, the Jordan chef transformed the winery’s oak-shaded terrace into a French-inspired bistro with restaurant service.
+In addition to a multi-course Paris on the Terrace lunch, offered seasonally Thursday through Sunday, Jordan Winery also offers a restaurant-style seated picnic lunch after a four-mile Vineyard Hike adventure (offered seasonally).
+Learn more on their events calendar.
 Learn more on their website.

 The elegant J Bubble Room at sparkling house J Vineyards & Winery in Healdsburg can easily be mistaken for a restaurant.
 It not only has the look, complete with a hostess stand, bar, individual tables and a serving staff, but it acts like one too.
-With five seatings a day, the Bubble Room hosts a five-course tasting menu with wine pairings, expertly prepared by Executive Chef Carl Shelton.
-Sourcing from local farmers, the menu changes seasonally (roughly every six weeks), but may feature dishes like scallops with cauliflower romanesco or Liberty duck.
-Although temporarily unavailable due to COVID-19 health and safety reasons, the J Bubble Room is said to reopen soon.
-Visit their tasting room for reservation-only and seated tastings with artisan cheese pairings.
+The Bubble Room hosts a five-course tasting menu with wine pairings, expertly prepared by Executive Chef Carl Shelton.
+Sourcing from local farmers, the menu changes seasonally (roughly every six weeks), but may feature dishes like scallops with cauliflower Romanesco or Liberty duck.
+Visit their tasting room for additional reservation-only and seated tastings with most featuring food pairings.
 Learn more on their website.

 St. Francis’ Food & Wine Pairing is legendary throughout Sonoma County and has amazingly been named the top restaurant in all of America by OpenTable.com multiple times—quite an honor for a place that isn’t even an official restaurant.
-Executive Chef Trevor Eliason (formerly of Napa Valley icons French Laundry, Bouchon and Press Restaurant) prepares five seasonal dishes to pair with five wines that cover multiple grape varietals, like a Dungeness crab lumpia with chardonnay or crispy pork shank with an old vine zinfandel.
+Executive Chef Peter Janiak (formerly executive chef at Presidio Social Club in San Francisco) prepares five seasonal dishes to pair with five wines that cover multiple grape varietals, like a curried squash bisque with chardonnay or port-glazed Liberty Duck breast with old vine zinfandel.
 He also oversees the winery’s two-acre vegetable and herb garden, where many of the ingredients are pulled from.
 The experience takes place in a formal dining room off the back terrace, overlooking a lawn and vineyard.
-Available Thursday-Monday at 11 a.m., 1 p.m. and 2 p.m. $85/$68 wine club members.
-Reservations and face coverings required on property.
+Available Thursday-Monday at 11 a.m., and 2 p.m. $95/$76 wine club members.
+Reservations required.